zackboll/opencv_core_ada/README.md

 package OpenCV.Core.Fixed_Matrices;
 ```

-A predefined Float32 3×3 matrix and copy-only conversion to/from `Mat` are currently implemented.
+A predefined Float32 3×3 matrix and copy-only conversion to/from `Mat` are implemented.

 The C++ `cv::Matx` object itself is not passed through the ABI.